umbertoy/TelegramNSFW-UserScripts-/README.md

 # TelegramNSFW-UserScripts-
-User Script to #Greasemonkey plugin
+User Script to **Greasemonkey** plugin
-This script encapsule in a colapsable div to hide multimedia content.
+This script is for web.telegram.org, making a div collapsible container to hide the multimedia content.